 INGREDIENTS / ZUTATEN

-1/4 cup (60ml) warm water
+1/4 cup (60ml) lukewarm water

-3 tsp. dry yeast
+3 tsp. active dry yeast

 3 tbsp. sugar

-3/4 cup (170g) butter, melted and cooled
+3/4 cup (170g) butter, melted & cooled

-1/2 cup (120ml) warm eggnog/eierlikör
+1/2 cup (120ml) warm eggnog (Eierlikör)

 1 tsp. salt

-3 eggs
+3 medium eggs

-about 4 cups (520g) all-purpose flour
+4 cups (520g) all-purpose flour, maybe less

 For the filling: